Relintai/pandemonium_engine_docs/tutorials/platform/customizing_html5_shell.md

 To load the engine manually the :js:meth:`Engine.load` static method must be called.
 As this method is static, multiple engine instances can be spawned if the share the same `wasm`.

+Note:
-.. note:: Multiple instances cannot be spawned by default, as the engine is immediately unloaded after it is initialized.
+ Multiple instances cannot be spawned by default, as the engine is immediately unloaded after it is initialized.
           To prevent this from happening see the :js:attr:`unloadAfterInit` override option.
 It is still possible to unload the engine manually afterwards by calling the :js:meth:`Engine.unload` static method.
 Unloading the engine frees browser memory by unloading files that are no longer needed once the instance is initialized.